Leadership Ph.D. and Ed.D.

 Ph.D.
 Education: Leadership in Education

 The Ph.D. program at the University of Massachusetts Lowell emphasizes the generation, critical evaluation and application of knowledge in the field of Leadership PK-Higher Education.
-The Ph.D. (requiring the highest level of research and content expertise) is recognized as the terminal degree for persons pursing a future career in research universities and other policy and research organizations. students admitted to this degree may study on a part-time or full-time basis (there is limited number of Teaching and Research Assistantships available for suitably qualified full-time students).
+The Ph.D. (requiring the highest level of research and content expertise) is recognized as the terminal degree for persons pursing a future career in research universities and other policy and research organizations.
+Students admitted to this degree may study on a part-time or full-time basis (there is a limited number of Teaching and Research Assistantships available for suitably qualified full-time students).
 The program requires 60 credits of study beyond the master's degree.
 There is no residency requirement for part-time students.

 A description of the degree, together with admission requirements may be found in the Ph.D.
 Leadership in Education Handbook (pdf).